 Several graves in the cemetery are worthy of note including that of Canon Evans, a nephew of George Eliot, and rector of Bedworth for 51 years from 1876.

 Across the road from the cemetery are the attractive wrought iron gates of the Miners Welfare Park (6).
-These gates were originally from Coombe Abbey near Coventry, and were purchased in 1925 for the Urban District Council, by the Town Clerk, Mr. Thomas Topp.
+The original gates were fromm Coombe Abbey near Coventry, and were purchased in 1925 for the Urban District Council, by the Town Clerk, Mr. Thomas Topp.
+However, the gates were replaced in 2018, and a new remembrance area made to the side.

 The Coventry trams terminated here until the second world war, and for that reason it gained the name “Top of the trams” which is still used by many of the townsfolk.